 People experience many emotions, positive and negative, depending on what music is being played, at what time of day, and in what sorts of architectural spaces.
-To be their most effective, businesses of all kinds must understand the importance of music to their customers as well as to their brand identity.
+To be their most effective, businesses of all kinds must understand the importance of music to their customers and their brand identity.

-Of course, poor choices in music, poor music-playing quality, or volume problems could cause customers to think poorly of the business or leave the establishment.
+Of course, poor choices in music and background music, poor music-playing quality, or volume problems could cause customers to think poorly of the business or leave the establishment.
 However, 32 to 41 percent of survey respondents said they would react negatively or very negatively to silence.

 Despite these surveys on customer opinion, with scientific studies to back them up, too many business owners do not fully understand the importance of music for them.
 In fact, 24 percent reported that they did not understand how music impacted their customers’ moods and decisions.